-PwC Slovakia has adopted the PwC Global Independence policies, complemented where necessary by more restrictive local professional and regulatory rules.
-PwC Slovakia strictly monitors compliance with regulatory, professional and PwC independence requirements related to financial interests in clients and business and service relationships with them.
+PwC Slovakia has adopted the PwC Global Independence Policy, complemented where necessary by more restrictive local professional and regulatory rules.
+The PwC Global Independence Policy is based upon and complies with the IESBA Code of Ethics for Professional Accountants.
+PwC Slovakia strictly monitors compliance with regulatory, professional and PwC independence requirements related to financial interests, scope of service matters, fee arrangements and business relationships with third parties.